galiakraicheva/Ruby-Documentation-Notes/Class_String.md

 ***

 str[start, length] -> new string or nil
 This methods also takes a substring.
-The start index is the index of the character right before the first character of the substring.
-So the character with the start index is not included in the substring.
+The start index is the index of the first character of the substring and length is the number of characters included afterwards.
+So the character with the start index is also included.
 ***

 capitalize -> new string